fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

    * It should be designed to accomodate future changes (such as data format) flexibly.

 1. Enrich the data sent from AI cameras.
-   * AI camera does not have location information, so it will be stored on the Vantiq side and added.
+   * Since AI camera does not have location itself, such data should be maintained in Vantiq side and added when necessary.

 1. Store and update the latest location information of security guards.
    * In order to reduce the time lag for notification, the location information of the security guards is stored in advance on the Vantiq side instead of being acquired when a suspicious person is detected.